Lifestyle

 The Basel Area boasts a large, multilingual expat community and a cosmopolitan, cross-border vibe.
 Situated at the junction of Switzerland, France, and Germany, it offers a broad international perspective and is family-friendly, with childcare options and international high schools.

-Join Mike as he explores three scenic running routes in Basel, picking up tips from local runner Fabienne and Basel-born tennis legend Roger Federer.
+Explore Basel through three scenic running routes with Mike in this episode of Run the City Guide, featuring tips from local runner Fabienne and Basel-born legend Roger Federer.

 FAQs